 If you live in a small flat with limited space for a drying rack, it might be a handy solution - but it's a surefire way to damage your fabrics.
 We've written a handy guide on how to dry your laundry fast without a dryer here.

 Anyone who knows me knows that ironing is my pet peeve.
 No matter how long I spend doing it, my shirts still look creased, and the ironing board takes up a lot of space in my small flat.
 One solution could be to stop wearing items that need ironing, but I love my Oxford shirts too much to do that.

 Enter the steamer.
 I bought one last Black Friday, and I can safely say it has changed my life and saved me a considerable amount of money.
 These nifty appliances can be bought for as little as $20, like this Conair garment steamer, which is currently on sale for $19.99 at Amazon.

 Instead of bringing a pile of shirts to the dry cleaners to be ironed every month, I now whip out my handheld steamer on Sunday nights and work on my shirts, blazers, and dresses before hanging them up in my closet.

 It takes a lot less time than ironing, I get much better results, and the small appliance fits neatly inside my cupboard.
 Win-win-win.

 To this day, I still take a pile of clothes to the dry cleaners every month.
 The pile is now a lot smaller, however, and it only contains fabrics that are not recommended to wash at home (silk, leather, suede).

-By learning a few tips and tricks, I've saved myself a considerable amount of money on clothes, energy bills, and of course, on dry cleaning.
+By learning a few tips and tricks, I've saved myself a considerable amount of money on clothes, energy bills, and, of course, dry cleaning.
 I hope you can take some of these away and do the same!